Little Green Light is a cloud-based donor management system for fundraisers.

 Using the example above, let’s look at how segmentation can also be valuable at this stage.
 When inviting constituents to be engaged, consider their interests.
 This could be as simple as inviting vendors to a basketball game and allowing them to set up a business display.
 Or inviting the members of your State Championship team to a playoff game with this year’s team and coaches during halftime.
 You could ask a former coach to join your Athletic Committee, or invite a former team captain to give out the MVP award at your upcoming athletic banquet.
 During this invite stage, you are providing opportunities for them to experience your mission and interact with you, not asking them to give financially.

 Invest: Ah, the moment you’ve been waiting for!
 Your constituent has been informed about your organization, its needs, and how they can be involved in its mission.
 They’ve begun to be actively engaged in the life of your organization.
 Now, they are ready to be asked to invest in your mission by making a gift.
 And, yes, they do need to be asked.
 Be careful that you do not get stuck in the “inform and invite” stages and forget about the ask.
 You’ve been doing a great job cultivating them, now use the knowledge you’ve gained (and documented) to ask for a gift in the most personal way possible.
-For ideas on developing a comprehensive appeal strategy, check out our recent video on the Six Steps to a Successful Appeal.
+For ideas on developing a comprehensive appeal strategy, watch this webinar on the Six Steps to a Successful Appeal.

 Now that you’ve gained a new donor, remember that proper stewardship will help ensure they remain an active donor.
 Acknowledging gifts promptly and personally and sharing how the gift will benefit your organization are paramount.
 In fact, Penelope Burke notes that 84 percent of donors said they would give again to your organization if they received a personalized thank you that acknowledged specifically what their gift benefitted.